gorilla-devs/ferium/README.md

 You can list out all the mods in your current profile by running `ferium list`.
 If you want to see more information about them, you can use `ferium list -v` or `ferium list --verbose`.

 You can remove any of your mods using `ferium remove`; just select the ones you would like to remove using the space key, and press enter once you're done.
-You can also provide the names or IDs of the mods to remove as arguments.
+You can also provide the names, IDs, or slugs of the mods as arguments.

+> [!TIP]
+> Older versions did not have the ability to remove mods by their slug, since it wasn't stored in the config.
+If you are upgrading from an older version, you will initially not be able to remove mods by their slugs.
+You can run `ferium list -v` to load the slugs into the profile.

 > [!IMPORTANT]
 > Both mod names and GitHub repository identifiers are case insensitive.